tensorflow/sig-tfjs/rfcs/20211109-coral-support-for-tfjs-node.md

 ### Platforms and Environments
 In order of priority, the platforms we plan to support are:
-1. Linux x86 and ARM64, especially Raspberry Pi.
+1. Linux x86 and ARM64 / ARM32, especially Raspberry Pi.
 2. Windows x86 (use case is low power kiosk machines / [PC Sticks](https://www.amazon.com/Computer-Windows-Support-Bluetooh-AIOEXPC/dp/B08G1CCWN5/ref=asc_df_B08G1CCWN5/?tag=hyprod-20&linkCode=df0&hvadid=459623382939&hvpos=&hvnetw=g&hvrand=5388614202533491403&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9031136&hvtargid=pla-980775817871&th=1)).
-3. Possibly ARM32 for lower end devices (TODO: Find example devices?)
-4. Possibly Mac x86 and ARM64, but less likely due to maintenance cost and available alternatives (tfjs-node), but we are open to community feedback on this.
+4. Possibly Mac, x86 and ARM64, but less likely due to maintenance cost and available alternatives (tfjs-node), but we are open to community feedback on this.

+#### Building for an Unsupported Platform
+We also want to let users build `tfjs-tflite-node` for platforms that are not officially supported.
+We will support this with a similar approach to [how we support building TensorFlow from source in `tfjs-node`](https://github.com/tensorflow/tfjs/tree/master/tfjs-node#optional-build-optimal-tensorflow-from-source).
 ### Best Practices
-* N/A
+This change does not introduce any new best practices.

 ### Tutorials and Examples
-#### Proof of Concept Demo Repository
+#### Coral Proof of Concept Demo Repository
 [This demo](https://github.com/mattsoulanille/node-tflite) is forked from [an external project that adds tflite support to node](https://github.com/seanchas116/node-tflite) and does reflect exactly how this proposal will be implemented in the tfjs repository.
 The original repository added support for running TFLite models in Node through Napi bindings, and the forked demo adds Coral support thorugh an [argument passed to the bindings](https://github.com/mattsoulanille/node-tflite/blob/master/index.cc#L126-L138).
 To communicate with the Coral accelerator, the demo [links](https://github.com/mattsoulanille/node-tflite/blob/master/binding.gyp#L17) the [libedgetpu library](https://github.com/google-coral/libedgetpu).

 The demo has been tested on Linux X86 devices but has not been fully configured for Windows or Mac.
 It has also only been tested with a USB Coral device, although it should work with a PCIe device as well since it relies on libedgetpu for Coral support.
 To run the demo yourself, follow these steps:
 1. [Install the Edge TPU runtime](https://coral.ai/docs/accelerator/get-started#1-install-the-edge-tpu-runtime).
 2. In the root of the demo repository, install dependencies and compile the Napi bindings with `npm install`.
 3. In the `examples/electron-mediapipe-face` repository, run `npm install` to install dependencies.
 4. Run `npm start` to start the demo.
-You should see a screen like this: TODO
+You should see an Electron window open with a webcam tracking your face.

 #### Sample Use of tfjs-tflite-node
 The API should be consistent with `tfjs-tflite` wherever possible.
 Here is a sample of what loading and running a model might look like: